 - Para Cord- 550 Para Cord is awesome for a ton of things.
 It can fix a strap on a pack and be used to temp up a shelter with one of your space blankets!

-As you can see a Get Home isn’t a full blown Bug Out Bag or Assault Pack.
+As you can see a Get Home Bag isn’t a full blown Bug Out Bag or Assault Pack.
 It is a simple kit filled with common sense preparedness items that will make you a bit more comfortable in the event you need to walk home or spend a night in your car due to unforeseen circumstances .
 Due to it’s limited scope a Get Home Bag works best in conjunction with a comprehensive preparedness plan.
-Since it is a small scale kit having appropriate clothing and footwear stashed in your car or office will go a long way in your overall comfort.
+Since it is a small scale kit having appropriate clothing and footwear stashed in your car or office will go a long way towards ensuring your overall comfort.
 Combined with a sleeping bag in your trunk a Get Home Bag will help you make the best of a bad situation in case of a freak Ice Storm or Blizzard.

 Affiliate Disclosure: I am grateful to be of service and bring you content free of charge.
 In order to do this, please note that when you click links and purchase items, in most (not all) cases I will receive a referral commission.
 Your support in purchasing through these links enables me to keep the content train rolling